 Biography

-installations and community projects cross disciplines and media to explore biography, geography and environment.
+Kim Abeles is an artist whose artworks explore biography, geography, feminism, and the environment.
+Her work speaks to society, science literacy, and civic engagement, creating projects with the California Science Center, health clinics and mental health departments, and the National Park Service.
 She has received fellowships from the Guggenheim Memorial Foundation, J. Paul Getty Trust Fund for the Visual Arts, California Community Foundation and Pollack-Krasner Foundation.
-She has created artwork in conjunction with a unique range of collaborators including California Bureau of Automotive Repair, California Science Center, Department of Mental Health, and natural history museums in California, Colorado and Florida.
-In 1987, she innovated a method to create images from the smog in the air, and Smog Collectors brought her work to international attention, and were exhibited last month at the United Nations Headquarters in New York.
+In 1987, she innovated a method to create images from the smog in the air, and Smog Collectors brought her work to international attention, and were exhibited early this year at the United Nations Headquarters in New York.
 Abeles’ journals, artists books and process documents are archived at the Center for Art + Environment, Nevada Museum of Art.
 Her work is in forty public collections including MOCA, LACMA, Berkeley Art Museum, Brooklyn Museum, California African American Museum, and the National Geospatial Intelligence Agency.
 Abeles’ process documents are archived at the Center for Art + Environment, Nevada Museum of Art.

 Links to articles & info about Kim Abeles' work